 Architectural Designer + Passivhaus Designer + Retrofit Coordinator

-There are many challenges in working with listed buildings, old buildings function very differently to new ones and the management of air and moisture in the fabric of the building is very important to understand.
+There are many challenges in working with listed buildings, old buildings function very differently to new ones and the management of heat, air and moisture in the fabric of the building is very important to understand.

 Passive House Design